Published: Tuesday, Jul. 16th, 2019

 Let’s dive into what to wear as a wedding officiant, because there are a lot of variables - such as the feel of the event, weather, location, venue, and what the couple are wearing - that come into play!

-What we mean by the “same level” is that if the couple is in wedding dresses and/or tux/suit, than the officiant should be in nice dress or suit.
-On the other hand, if the wedding couple is in casual type clothing (e.g. sundresses and/or khakis), than the officiant should match that same style and tone of attire.
+What we mean by the “same level” is that if the couple is in wedding dresses and/or tux/suits, then the officiant should be in nice dress or suit.
+On the other hand, if the wedding couple is in casual clothing (e.g. sundresses and/or khakis), then the officiant should match that same style and tone of attire.

 The idea is that everyone feels comfortable.
 Have you ever been the most overdressed or underdressed person in a room?
 You probably felt a little out of place.
-And, although it is probably okay to be overdressed, being underdressed as an officiant could throw off the ceremony, by making you -- the officiant -- uncomfortable.
+And although it is probably okay to be overdressed, being underdressed as an officiant could throw off the ceremony, by making you -- the officiant -- uncomfortable.
 You want to be calm and relaxed, not worrying about what you are wearing.